-Over the past 12 months, Activision Blizzard generated $1,155.0 million cash while it booked net income of $656.0 million.
-That means it turned 24.2% of its revenue into FCF.
+Over the past 12 months, Activision Blizzard generated $880.0 million cash while it booked net income of $1,085.0 million.
+That means it turned 18.5% of its revenue into FCF.
 That sounds pretty impressive.
-Since a single-company snapshot doesn't offer much context, it always pays to compare that figure to sector and industry peers and competitors to see how your business stacks up.
+However, FCF is less than net income.
+Ideally, we'd like to see the opposite.

 All cash is not equal

 Unfortunately, the cash flow statement isn't immune from nonsense, either.
 That's why it pays to take a close look at the components of cash flow from operations, to make sure that the cash flows are of high quality.
 What does that mean?
 To me, it means they need to be real and replicable in the upcoming quarters, rather than being offset by continual cash outflows that don't appear on the income statement (such as major capital expenditures).